mongodb/docs-app-services/source/includes/use-flex-sync-templates.rst

 #. :guilabel:`Select Queryable Fields`: type in ``owner_id``.
 This allows your
    permissions expressions (which you'll set next) to use the any fields called ``owner_id``.

+#.
+Skip :guilabel:`Advanced Configuration`, and then click :guilabel:`Save
+   Changes` to enable Sync.